Blogging is true social media, always was, because bloggers linked to each other and shared each other’s content.

 I’ve been blogging again – and reading other people’s blogs.

 To be perfectly clear: I’m loving it.
 So many great people writing interesting things!
-I’m catching up with them all at my own speed with an RSS reader1 instead of filling up my email inbox with newsletters.
-As well as, I should say, to be honest.
+I’m catching up with them all at my own speed with an RSS reader1 as well as by subscribing to email newsletters.

 While reading these marvellous blogs, I’ve been making notes about what they have to say, specifically about blogging.
 Some of those quotes are below, but I’ve missed a lot.